mail4hafij/AuthServerWithWebClient/README.md

 # AuthServerWithWebClient
+There are two projects -
+1. AuthServer: Check login credentials and authorize a jwt token.
-The idea is to have an Auth server that issues JWT and another web client should use the same token to authorize.
+2. WebClient: Use the same jwt token to authorize.